Alexandra Sonnemans

 Type: Teaching

-By: Alexandra Sonnemans and Caterina Viguera (within rotative studio)
+Tutors: Alexandra Sonnemans and Caterina Viguera

 With: students + Estel Figueras, Ramon Landolt, Suze Milius, Alberto Pottenghi, Pavle Stamenovic, Daniel Fuchs (invited guests conversation series)